VCGithubCode/portfolio-project-2/README.md

 ![Age Range Error](assets/images/insane-number.avif)

-An error for those other times when the user claims to be a time traveler
+An error for those other times when the user claims to be a time traveler.

 ![Age Range Error 2](assets/images/youth-fountain.avif)